-It is a sad fact that many Muslims in the world today, even the ones who devoutly practice Islam, do not always act upon all the aspects of the religion, which were practically demonstrated by Prophet Muhammad (peace be upon him-PBUH).
+It is a sad fact that many Muslims in the world today, even the ones who devoutly practice Islam, do not always act upon all the aspects of the religion.

 That is why I always advise non-Muslims not to judge Islam by the outwards actions and conducts of Muslims today.

 Islam is the most balanced and nuanced way of life, and it should be given more precedence than culture, no matter which part of the world a Muslim hails from.